Ren0k/Project-Atmospheric-Drag/README.md

 You take dynamic pressure ((Rho x V^2)/2) and multiply it with a (Cd x A) value.

 Getting dynamic pressure is possible with the method provided by kOS (ship:q), or can be calculated independently.
 To calculate dynamic pressure, you need an accurate value of density, which is not provided by kOS but can be determined.
-I have provided a tool that allows you to get accurate density values for Kerbin's atmosphere, for other atmospheres you can get an estimated value.
+I have provided a tool that allows you to get accurate density values.

 The main 'gotcha' is the value of (Cd x A) or CdA, which is very dynamic.